18 Amazing Liquor Bottles You’d Buy Just For The Bottle

 Louis XIII Cognac is at the very top of high-end cognacs.
 It’s a unique and rare blend of liquor aged between 40 to 100+ years in the Grande Champagne region of France.
-Though normally the brand goes for around $2,000 per bottle, this limited edition “Black Pearl” is listed for 4 times that amount.
-The bottle may look like steel or silver, but it is in fact a uniquely colored Baccarat Crystal that reflects and refracts light like no other bottle before.
+Though normally the brand goes for around $2,000 per bottle, this limited edition “Black Pearl” is listed for four times that amount.
+The bottle may look like steel or silver, but it is in fact a uniquely colored Baccarat crystal that reflects and refracts light like no other bottle before.

 The premium vodka brands are getting into the fancy bottling racket as well, it seems.
-Ladoga created this classy Venice glass decanter design for their Imperial collection inspired by Faberge eggs and detailed with 24-karat gold trim; open the egg to reveal the bottle and 4 cleverly mounted shot glasses within.
-The “eggs” comes in a variety of colors, each suitable as a lovely collectors’ piece for any Russian vodka fanatic.
+Ladoga created this classy Venice glass decanter for their Imperial collection.The decanter is detailed with 24-karat gold trim and inspired by Faberge eggs; when opened, the “egg” reveals the bottle and four cleverly mounted shot glasses within.
+The decanters come in a variety of colors, each suitable as a lovely collectors’ piece for any Russian vodka fanatic.

 “The 3 inner chambers are filled with 100% Blue Agave Select Barrel Reserve Anejo, each chamber representing a year of its aging to maturity.
 The outer chamber is filled with 100% Blue Agave Reposado aged to perfection for 9 months in oak barrels.” – Source

-There are a number of other cool gun shaped bottles, but this one from Kalashnikov vodka takes the cake.
+There are a number of other cool gun-shaped bottles, but this one from Kalashnikov vodka takes the cake.
 It’s the realistic gun case and included dog-tags that sells it, really.
 Not that the bottle itself isn’t great: it even stands up on the butt of the gun nicely without it (though I wouldn’t display it that way long—it’s still too tall), but the realistic case gives it that final detail for the full experience.

 Medea Vodka has done something truly remarkable with their bottle design that we find impressive.
-The LED display can remember up to 6 messages of up to 255 characters each.
-It’s actually more advanced than Twitter!
-The batteries last about a year, according to the website.
-Just check out the video below for more info:
+The LED display can remember up to six messages as long as 255 characters each.
+That’s right: each message contains more info than a tweet on Twitter!
+The batteries last about a year according to the website.

 This bottle, inspired by the Mayan culture, appears to be a stone replica statue and contains an unknown brand of Anejo tequila.
 Even though we don’t know much about the brand, one look at this unique bottle and I knew I needed to include it on my list anyway.